Woman's World: History

+Circulation and business model

+Woman's World was developed around newsstand and supermarket sales rather than the subscription-led model used by many American magazines.
+Within ten years of its launch, the magazine had reached a circulation of 1.5 million readers and was generating an estimated $15 million in annual revenue for Bauer Publishing.

+The magazine continued to rely heavily on retail sales in later years.
+In 2016, MediaPost reported that Woman's World had around 925,000 readers but fewer than 100,000 print subscribers.
+Bauer launched websites for Woman's World and First for Women that year as part of an expansion into digital publishing.

 Format

 The magazine is published in a large tabloid newspaper format, with about 60 pages per issue, and approximately 12% of the magazine devoted to advertisements.
-The cover generally features several headlines for internal articles, along with a cover model who is generally a regular woman rather than an actress or model, who has accomplished something such as a popular or winning recipe, written an article about a health story or exercise regimen for the magazine, or detailed their successful weight loss regimen.
-Celebrities (generally in niche fields such as soap operas or cable channel drama series on niche networks rather than higher-profile actresses) are also featured occasionally.
+The cover generally features several headlines for internal articles, along with a cover model who is generally an average woman rather than an actress or model.
+The cover model is highlighted for their accomplishments including: writing a popular recipe, writing an article about a health story or exercise regimen for the magazine, or their successful weight loss regimen.
+Celebrities are also featured occasionally on the cover.
 The magazine generally does not publish gossip features.

-Subject coverage

-According to a profile at magsdirect.com, the content in the magazine as of 2003 broke down into the following categories: